s-r-e-e-r-a-j/SSHBrute/README.md

 You can install the required library using pip:

-`paramiko` is pre-installed in kalilinux
+`paramiko` is pre-installed in kalilinux so don't need to install it on kalilinux

 ```bash
 pip install paramiko
 ```
 You can install requirements (optional if you are using kali linux):-

-`in kali linux all are pre-installed so don't need this on kali linux`
+`in kali linux all requirements are pre-installed so don't need this on kali linux`

 ```bash
 pip3 install -r requirements.txt